Sir Thomas Hope, 1st Baronet

-Sir Thomas Hope, 1st Baronet Hope of Craighall (1573–1646) was a Scottish lawyer, and Lord Advocate under Charles I.
+Sir Thomas Hope, 1st Baronet Hope of Craighall (1573 – 1646) was a Scottish lawyer, and Lord Advocate under Charles I.

 Life

 He was the son of an eminent Edinburgh merchant, Henry Hope, and his French wife, Jacqueline de Tott, her parents of Swedish origin.
 His grandfather John Hope was an Edinburgh merchant of French origin.

 Admitted as an advocate in 1605, he made his reputation in 1606 defending John Forbes, and five other ministers at Linlithgow who were charged with high treason.
 In 1608 he was on a team of lawyers, described as "the most learned and best experienced" who defended Margaret Hartsyde, a servant of Anne of Denmark accused of stealing her jewels.

 He prepared the deed revoking James VI's grants of church property in 1625.
 He was appointed Lord Advocate under Charles I in 1626, and held the office until 1641.
 He was created a Baronet of Nova Scotia on 11 February 1628.

 Hope worked for landowners, including Mary, Countess of Home, and Marie Stewart, Countess of Mar.
 He conducted the case against John Elphinstone, 2nd Lord Balmerino in 1634.
 As Lord High Commissioner to the General Assembly of the Church of Scotland in 1643, he maintained the king's temporising policy.

 In 1645 Hope was appointed one of the Commissioners for managing the Exchequer, but died the next year.

 He is buried in Greyfriars Kirkyard in Edinburgh.
 The grave lies in the north-west section of the original graveyard, against the west wall.

+He bought the Fife estate of Craighall early in his career.
 His Cowgate home, built in 1616, was demolished in 1887 to make way for the Edinburgh Free Library.

-Related Works
+Related works

 His "Practical Observations Upon divers titles of the Law of Scotland", commonly called the "Minor Practicks", were published in 1726, by Alexander Bayne.

 In 1843 the Bannatyne Club published A Diary of the Public Correspondence of Sir Thomas Hope of Craighall, 1633–1645: From the Original, in the Library at Pinkie House, a collection Hope's official and private correspondence from the last twelve years of his life.